-Contraband - Possessing, using, selling, storing, distributing, constructing, or detonating any combustible substance or The possession or storage of items which are prohibited at school, including, but not limited to: ammunition clips, bullets or cartridges, flammable liquids, combustible materials, poisonous substances, matches, lighters, firecrackers, bottle rockets, smoke bombs, or other similar devices, and laser pointers or light pens.
+Contraband - Possessing, using, selling, storing, distributing, constructing, or detonating any combustible substance or items which are prohibited at school, including, but not limited to: ammunition clips, bullets or cartridges, flammable liquids, combustible materials, poisonous substances, matches, lighters, firecrackers, bottle rockets, smoke bombs, or other similar devices.
 This also includes possession of a tool, instrument, appliance, or utensil, laser pointer, or light pen, which may/may not be intended to cause harm to another.